adamculp/php-compatibility-check/README.md

 More info on how to run this tool can be found at: https://github.com/wimg/PHPCompatibility

+Note: The usage of "--extensions=vendor/wimg/php-compatibility" is a bit of a hack, to work around a bug preventing the rules from being loaded.
+Normally "--config-set installed_paths vendor/wimg/php-compatibility/" should work.

 ```
 $ docker run -it --rm -v "$PWD":/app -w /app adamculp/php-compatibility-check:latest \
 php vendor/bin/phpcs -sv --extensions=vendor/wimg/php-compatibility --standard='PHPCompatibility' \